Ride an ATV Just Minutes from San Juan

 You can call them at 787-629-0222 for more information or to make a reservation.

-You can visit the Campo Rico Trail Rides ATV Tour web site for more information.
+You can visit the Campo Rico Trail Rides ATV Tour web site for more information and to book tours online.

 Driving Directions: Take Route 26 to Campo Rico Ave.
 Take Campo Rico Ave. north until it ends.
 Directly across the street you will see a closed, chain-link gate.
 Drive up to the gate and tell the guard you are going to the Campo Rico Trail Rides ATV/4-Track tour and he open the gate and let you in.
 The just follow the blue and yellow arrows (and signs) to the ATV office.